Dark Phoenix ***

 It’s sad that Dark Phoenix is the last in the Fox X-Men movies, because this movie definitely makes a number of improvements to what we got in the last film.
 With this one, Simon Kinberg (the writer of most of the movies, who is directing for the first time with this one,) has figured out a lot of what didn’t work in the past, and is using those mistakes to finally get things right.
 So, we have a version of Magneto’s brotherhood team of evil mutants, (for example,) that isn’t really evil and doesn’t have any ridiculously contrived mission.
 We get to see the X-Men use their powers in combination with each other for the first time.
 And Storm actually gets some cool things to do for once.
 The story is fine, but it just doesn’t give enough time to the villains, a team of aliens that really needed more development.

 Dark Phoenix (or X-Men: Dark Phoenix, as the movie should be called,) is the last movie in the Fox X-Men series.
 Not the most recent movie, but the absolute last movie.
-That’s because Disney bought Fox, and all of its properties, and now plans to one day reboot the series with their own cast of characters.
-Something similar to what they did with Spider Man, casting Tom Holland.
-How or when Disney is going to do this is anyones guess.
-They will probably remake the Fantastic Four first, (since X-Men is still so close to the hearts of many, and Fantastic Four movies have not been nearly as loved, making them more ripe for a remake.)
-My best guess is that Disney starts off slow, with the X-Men, putting a new Wolverine or Professor X or Magneto inside of another movie, and featuring some post credits scene that would give a clue about this character finding or forming the X-Men.
+That’s because Disney studios bought Fox, and all of its properties, and now plans to one day reboot the series with their own cast of characters.
+Something similar to what they did with Spider Man, casting Tom Holland as the MCU (Marvel Cinematic Universe,) version of the character.
+How or when Disney is going to do this is anyone’s guess.
+They will probably remake the Fantastic Four first, (since X-Men is still so close to the hearts of many, and Fantastic Four movies have not been nearly as beloved, making them ripe for a remake.)
+Disney will most likely start off slow, with the X-Men, putting a new Wolverine or Professor X or Magneto inside of another movie, and featuring some post/credits scene that would give a clue about this character finding or forming the X-Men.
 But for now, we are left with Dark Phoenix, and it’s surprisingly not half-bad.

 That release date hurt it a lot.
 First, all of the reshoots lead to people assuming the movie was pretty bad, (Why do they keep going back to recut it?
 What isn’t working?
 How bad is this thing?)
 Turns out those weren’t the reasons for the reshoots at all, but it definitely gave the movie some negative buzz.
 And then there’s the release date itself.
 Coming after Captain Marvel, (both Captain Marvel and Dark Phoenix were supposed to end on board alien space ships, so naturally the Dark Phoenix ending lost out again, and had to change.)
 And ending up in June meant coming out after The Avengers: Endgame, perhaps the most profitable superhero movie of all time.
 Talk about bad timing.
 If all of this sounds like coincidence, and like maybe Disney didn’t tank the film on purpose, let me offer up one more piece of evidence….
 Disney pulled all X-Men comics from being created.
 They haunted production on anything that was in the works, and cut the comic series off.
 This was clearly a move done to bring less attention to the X-Men and hope that fans turned to other superheroes, (like their Avengers,) instead.